alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 One thing that makes pagination a little tricky is that it affects filtering and sorting as well -- when you change either of those, you probably want to reset to the first page.

-For example, if you're filtering for bookmarks tagged with `animals` and you're on page 3, then you add a second filter for `giraffes`, you should reset to page 1.
+For example, if you're filtering for `animals` and you're on page 3, then you add a second filter for `giraffes`, you should reset to page 1.
 If you stay on page 3, it might be confusing if there are less than 3 pages of results with the new filter.

-I leave this as an exercise for the reader.
+The key to this is calling `params.delete("pageNumber")` when you update the URL query parameters.

-If you want to see this in action, check out [the updated demo page](/files/2025/static-site-demo.html?demoId=pagination).
+You can play with the pagination on [the demo page](/files/2025/static-site-demo.html?demoId=pagination).